sergijoan22/notes/notes/Google Cloud.md

 An of how the API works can be found [here](https://github.com/GoogleCloudPlatform/training-data-analyst/blob/master/courses/data-engineering/demos/cloud_dlp.md).

-Use of the API to redact .
+Use of the API to redact.

 ## <img src="https://miro.medium.com/max/440/1*gN2yiS3EtraUpVD_E41Ebw.png" style="zoom:9%;" /> Cloud Logging